alanmcna/iotfun/README.md

 # iotfun
 Long term goal of mine is to be able to spin up raspberry pis (zeros ideally) to do remote 'sensing' within wifi range.
 My first sensor was a IR camera my second is a UV sensor so now I'm seeing the need for consistency in set-up, reporting and centralised view.

+This MVP is just getting a single sensor recording to a DB, generation of a JSON (MVP API/static feed) and visualisation.
+Looking to build on this in a more generic fashion going forward.

 ## Set-up

 ### Base